Wally869/MusiStrata/README.md

 ScaleSpecs(A-Major)

 # Get A-Major Notes using the GetScaleNotes method
 # can supply a referenceOctave parameter.
-Default it 5
+Default is 5
 >> sc.GetScaleNotes(referenceOctave=5)
 [Note(A5), Note(B5), Note(Cs6), Note(D6), Note(E6), Note(Fs6), Note(Gs6), Note(A6)]
 # It also possible to generate a scale using modes other than Ionian